WilliamCappelletti/ML_CS433_project2/README.md

 It saves the results in `../results/plots_evolution`, then classes the plots by the value of the volume fraction considered.

+### regression.py

+This script trains different models (svm,lasso,xgboost), select the best parameters trough cross validation, and then choose the best model by looking at the test error.

 ## Links

 overleaf report: https://www.overleaf.com/9168994853jnrbvbtpzrsf